kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/View.rst

     someLibraryFunction(&x(3));
   }

 This is only valid if a Views reference type is an `lvalue`.
-That property can be queried statically at compile time from the view through its `reference_is_lvalue` member.
+That property can be queried statically at compile time from the view through its `reference_type_is_lvalue` member.

 6.5 Access traits